 \section{Numerical Results}

-In this section numerical results for the backward dynamic programming algorithm \ref{backwardDP} and \ref{QlearningAlg}, i.e., BDP and Q-learning, are presented and compared with each other.
+In this section, the numerical results obtained by Algorithms \ref{backwardDP} and \ref{QlearningAlg}, i.e., BDP and Q-learning, are presented and compared with each other.
 More precisely, we compare the results in terms of accuracy and computational effort of the computed solutions (value function and trajectory).
-A time horizon of $T=120$ hours has been chosen.
-Therefore the experiments might be interpreted to find the value function and optimal operation for the discussed industrial P2H system during a working week (5 days).
-System parameters can be found in Table \ref{ParametersModel} and algorithm parameters in Table \ref{NumericalResultsParameters}.
-In order to keep the results of the proposed algorithms comparable, the same action space discretization has been used for both.
+A time horizon of $\Hor=120$ hours is selected for the numerical simulation to find the value function and optimal operation for the industrial P2H system during a working week (5 days).
+The system and algorithm parameters can be found in Tables \ref{ParametersModel} and \ref{NumericalResultsParameters}, respectively.
+To keep the results of the proposed algorithms comparable, the same action space discretization is used for both.
 The evaluation of the minimization over the discretized action space is done by calculating all action values and selecting the action with the minimal value.
-Penalty costs are applied at terminal time if the TES temperature is lower than a certain threshold.
-In the experiments the storage has to be at least half-full, that means the critical value is set to be $r_\text{crit} = (r_\text{max}-r_\text{min})/2$.
-Furthermore at the terminal time we penalize undercutting of $r_\text{crit}$ a penalization price $s_\text{Pen} = 90$ and do not reward the liquiation of the TES energy and therefore set $s_\text{Liq} = 0$.
-Selling excess energy back into the grid while running the P2H system is also not allowed and we set $\zeta = 0$.
+Penalty costs are applied at terminal time if the TES temperature is below a certain threshold value.
+In the experiments, the storage must be at least half-full, i.e., the critical value is set to $r_\text{crit} = (r_\text{max}-r_\text{min})/2$.
+Furthermore, falling below $r_\text{crit}$ is penalized with a penalization price $s_\text{Pen} = 90$ \euro/MWh.
+We do not reward the liquidation of the TES energy and therefore set $s_\text{Liq} = 0$ \euro/MWh.
+Selling excess energy into the grid is also not allowed and we set $\zeta = 0$.
 For the calculation of the value function, both methods made use of a time-varying state space discretization, see Section \refAppendix{Appendix: State Discretization}{I}.
 For visualization and convenience, we display the value function for fixed grid points selected from the set $[\rmin, \rmax] \times [2,23.5] \times [15,55]$.
 This set is chosen such that it is a subset of $\mathcal{X}_n$ for all $n=1,\ldots,120$.
 In order to visualize the results with respect to the three-dimensional state space we will fix some state variables to specific values and plot against the remaining variables.
 In the following, these fixed values are chosen as the corresponding centers of the $r,w$ and $s$-axis.